GobblesGobbles

 Source: Nonprofit Quarterly

-The California FAIR Plan was designed as a narrow safety net — a last resort for a small fraction of homeowners who couldn't find private coverage.
+The California FAIR Plan was designed as a narrow safety net — a last resort for homeowners who couldn't find private coverage.
 It was never supposed to be a primary market.
 It is becoming one.

-Gobbles Gobble's Take: If you still have a private policy in California, congratulations — you're also quietly co-insuring your neighbor's FAIR Plan through assessments.
-The bill for that arrangement is still being calculated.
+Gobbles Gobble's Take: If you still have a private policy in California, you're already quietly co-insuring the FAIR Plan through assessments — and the bill is only getting larger.

 In Case You Missed It